-Rob added that a further factor powering the trend was that more manufacturers and leasing companies were disposing of increasing volumes of stock online to dealers.
+A further factor powering the trend was that manufacturers and leasing companies were disposing of increasing volumes of stock online.

-“Certainly, some leasing companies have increased the amount of stock they sell online by multiples in the last 2-3 years and this is also changing dealer behaviour.
+“Certainly, some leasing companies have increased the amount of stock they sell online by multiples in the last 2-3 years.
+This is also changing dealer behaviour.
 Generally, the better stock is online.

 “The advantages for the vendor in this situation are obvious.
 The cost of disposal is much lower and the speed of liquefying the asset is much faster.
 There is literally no downside.

-“Our view for many years has been that physical auctions will continue to hold a key place for many dealers because they allow them to retain a ‘feel’ for the market that is difficult to achieve through any other medium.
+“Our view for many years has been that physical auctions will continue to hold a place for many dealers.
+They allow them to retain a ‘feel’ for the market that’s difficult to achieve through any other medium.

 “However, there is no reason not to expect the ongoing trend towards more online auction acquisition to continue.
 It is even possible, depending on medium-term economic factors such as Brexit, that we will see it accelerate.”